 The EPIC Model supports an agile culture

 What do young people do?
 They grow.
 They develop.
 This is their biological task.
 Teens like to keep it uncomplicated.
 Simplicity encourages flexibility, agility, and innovation.
 Adults create complex, closed, and rigid systems and then wonder why motivation and innovation are stagnant in organizations.
 The EPIC Model is a simple model easily adaptable by any individual or organization.
 This fundamental framework optimizes the ability to remain in tune and able to creatively respond to changing markets and client needs.
 How can organizations ensure an agile culture?
 They can mimic what I have labeled the EPIC Model.

 Explore the current situation, what is desired, and the gap between both.
 Explore needs, values, and ways to close the gap.

 Benefits: Encouraging an explorative culture reinforces a natural tendency to learn about oneself and about the company’s purpose and how an employee can better service his or her role and function.

 Play with ideas in line with your mission and core values.
-Play with new skills and techniques to achieve goals.
+Play with new skills and techniques to achieve goals and resolve conflict.

 Benefits: Encouraging a play culture permits individuals to test boundaries and skillsets.
 Individuals, teams, and companies benefit from the lessons learned.